-microphone: connects to the Microphone-in port by (pink port) located on the front and rear panel of your computer
+• microphone: connects to the Microphone-in jack \nearrow (pink jack) located on the front and rear panel of your computer.

 Note: The system has two microphone-in jacks (front and rear).
 However, you can not use both of them at the same time.
 By default, your system enables the microphone-in jack in front and disables the one at the back.